-Ready to make your own non-toxic cleaning products that are good for your family and the environment?
+Ready to make your own non-toxic natural cleaning products that are good for your family and the environment?
 Here are four recipes for success.

 Clean Your Oven: Sprinkle baking soda on the oven floor and spray with water until damp.
 Let sit overnight, and scrub in the morning.